 Yes, we have to get back to real life.
 Jeopardy! needs to come back, not only because we need Alex Trebek but so that Mel Brooks and Carl Reiner can resume their nightly dinner ritual in person.
 Ellen DeGeneres needs to get back in the studio and start treating her crew right.
 Above all, we need to have those unmade endings and new beginnings made for shows that didn’t lend themselves so easily to Zoomification, like last night’s improvised season finale of All Rise, or ABC's Disney Family Singalong part deux (airing Sunday, May 10th).

 I’ve enjoyed this season of seat-of-the-pants TV (pantsless TV, not so much).
 But I’ve never been more eager for next season to start.

 Aaron Barnhart has written about television since 1994, including 15 years as TV critic for the Kansas City Star.

-TOPICS: Coronavirus, All Rise, American Idol, Anderson Cooper 360, The Daily Show with Trevor Noah, Disney Family Singalong, Ellen, Jeopardy!, Late Night with Seth Meyers, One World: Together at Home, Real Time with Bill Maher, Saturday Night Live, Anthony Fauci, Brad Pitt, Charlie Watts, David Katz (doctor), Lorne Michaels, Zoom
+TOPICS: Coronavirus, All Rise, American Idol, Anderson Cooper 360, The Daily Show with Trevor Noah, Disney Family Singalong, The Ellen DeGeneres Show, Jeopardy!, Late Night with Seth Meyers, One World: Together at Home, Real Time with Bill Maher, Saturday Night Live, Anthony Fauci, Brad Pitt, Charlie Watts, David Katz (doctor), Lorne Michaels, Zoom